creds2/od-data/README.md

 The spatially distributed nature of transport energy use makes it not only possible, but also useful to analyse it across geographic space.
-We analyse geographic transport behaviour by using aggregated origin-destionation data (OD data), which contains the numbers of people travelling from origin to destination via intermediate points, by mode of transport.
+We analyse geographic transport behaviour by using aggregated origin-destination data (OD data), which contains the numbers of people travelling from origin to destination via intermediate points, by mode of transport.
 This paper sets out a case for analysing and visualising transport analysis at this OD level.